eclipse

 Hezekiah prayed for them, saying, “May the Lord, Who is good, pardon everyone who sets his heart on seeking God-the Lord, the God of his fathers-even if he is not clean according to the rules of the sanctuary.”
 And the Lord heard Hezekiah and healed the people (II Chronicles 30:18-20).

-This movement still exists and has expanded to other nations.
-The sisters have demonstrated a deep love for the Jewish people globally by many, unseen and unsolicited acts of generosity and compassion.
+This movement still exists today and has expanded to other nations.
+The sisters have demonstrated a deep love for the Jewish people globally by many, unseen, and unsolicited acts of generosity and compassion.
 They have openly repented for the sins of the German nation and asked forgiveness.
 Their acts of kindness have brought healing and reconciliation to both Germans and Jews around the world.
 All of this happened by one woman’s simple prayer for revival.

-God dwells in unapproachable light, but we are all brought into relationship with Him by the blood sacrifice of Yeshua who is the Light of World.
+God dwells in unapproachable light, and we are all brought into relationship with Him by the blood sacrifice of Yeshua who is the Light of World.
 God is not cold and indifferent to our suffering.
 That is why He sent Jesus.

 Isaiah foresaw the birth of the Yeshua, the Light of the World and Jewish Messiah, when he made this prediction: